brendaoby/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. Copies a string up to the nth character.
 3. Compares two strings.
 4. Reverses the content of an array of integers.
+5. Changes all lowercase letters of a string to uppercase.